Musicians

 Silvia Mandolini

-Silvia Mandolini was born in Montreal and after graduating as a violinist at the Conservatory of her hometown, she continued her studies firstly at the McGill University and then at the Giuseppe Verdi Conservatory in Milan.
-She has performed with important chamber music ensembles, prestigious Italian orchestras (Orchestra Sinfonica Nazionale della Rai in Turin and Orchestra dell’Accademia Nazionale di Santa Cecilia, among others) and at several festivals such as Milano Musica, Angelica, Verona Contemporanea, Montreal’s Nouvel Ensemble Moderne, and at the Venice Biennale.
-She has played live for radio stations, for CBC, Radio-Canada and RAI.
-Mandolini co-founded the Zipangu Ensemble and she played the violin for the soundtrack of Pane e tulipani and Le acrobate.
-Since 2008, she has been a resident violinist of Teatro Comunale in Bologna.
+Silvia Mandolini was born in Montreal in 1970.
+After graduating as a violinist at the Conservatory of her hometown, she continued her studies firstly at McGill University and then at the G. Verdi Conservatory in Milan, from which she graduated in 1996.
+She performed with important chamber music ensembles, prestigious Italian orchestras (Orchestra Sinfonica Nazionale della Rai in Turin and Orchestra dell’Accademia Nazionale di Santa Cecilia, among others) and at several festivals as Milano Musica, Angelica, Verona Contemporanea, Montreal’s Nouvel Ensemble Moderne, and at the Venice Biennale.
+She has played live for different radio stations, including CBC, Radio-Canada and RAI.
+Mandolini co-founded the Zipangu Ensemble, formed by 13 string musicians from Teatro Comunale in Bologna.
+She played the violin for the soundtrack of Pane e Tulipani and Le Acrobate.
+Since 2008, she is a resident violinist of Teatro Comunale in Bologna.

 Meg Morley

-Meg Morley, Australian-born, London-based pianist, composer and improviser, creates music within diverse artistic genres (silent film, contemporary dance and ballet, solo piano, contemporary jazz ensembles and electronic music).
-Classically-trained, she has worked extensively with various dance companies (English National Ballet, Rambert Company, Matthew Bourne, Pina Bausch) and performs and composes for international silent film festivals and institutions (BFI, Flatpack Festival, Nederlands Silent Film Festival).
+Meg Morley, Australian-born London-based pianist, composer and improviser, creates music within diverse artistic genres (silent film, contemporary dance and ballet, solo piano, contemporary jazz ensembles and electronic music).
+Classically trained from the age of two, she has worked extensively with various dance companies (English National Ballet, Rambert Company, Matthew Bourne, Pina Bausch) and performs and composes for international silent film festivals and institutions (BFI, Flatpack Festival, Nederlands Silent Film Festival).

 Maud Nelissen

-Maud Nelissen is a Dutch composer and pianist who has dedicated herself to the creation of musical accompaniment for silent films.
-She worked with Charlie Chaplin’s last music arranger Eric James.
+Maud Nelissen is a Dutch composer and pianist who has particularly dedicated herself to the creation of musical accompaniment for silent films.
+She worked in Italy with Charlie Chaplin’s last music arranger Eric James.
 Since then she has been performing at festivals and special events in Europe, America and Asia.
 She founded her own ensemble, The Sprockets, and performs with them or with various other ensembles and orchestras in Holland and abroad.
-Among her most notable orchestral scores is that for Erich von Stroheim’s 1925 classic The Merry Widow, interpolating themes from Franz Lehár’s operetta, and The Patsy.
+Among her most notable orchestral scores is that for Erich von Stroheim’s 1925 classic The Merry Widow, interpolating themes from the Franz Lehár operetta, and King Vidor’s The Patsy with Marion Davies.

 www.maudnelissen.com